MicrosoftDocs/dynamics-365-customer-engagement/ce/customerengagement/on-premises/developer/sample-add-security-principal-user-team-queue-early-bound.md

 ---
-title: "Sample: Add a security principal (user or team) to a queue (early bound) (Developer Guide for Dynamics 365 Customer Engagement)| MicrosoftDocs"
+title: "Sample: Add a security principal (user or team) to a queue (early bound) | MicrosoftDocs"
-decription: The sample code demonstrates how to give a user or team access to a queue.
-The AddPrincipalToQueueRequest adds the specified principal to the list of queue members. ms.custom: ms.date: 10/31/2017 ms.reviewer: ms.service: crm-online ms.suite:
+description: The sample code demonstrates how to give a user or team access to a queue.
+The AddPrincipalToQueueRequest adds the specified principal to the list of queue members. ms.custom: ms.date: 01/08/2020 ms.reviewer: ms.service: crm-online ms.suite: